 - Avoid the preservatives BHA, BHT, and Ethoxyquin.
 They have been shown to cause health problems.

 - Protein (meat) is the most important ingredient in dog food.
-(1) You want a quality meat product — like chicken, beef, lamb, salmon.
+However, it’s good to be aware of ingredient splitting — especially when the first ingredient is meat.
+Two things to remember: (1) You want a quality meat product — like chicken, beef, lamb, salmon.
 (2) You want a dog food that contains more meat than grains.